YamanQD/Labeeb/packages/client/README.md

 ## Testing

--   This project uses the [json server](https://github.com/typicode/json-server) library to mock the backend API.
-You can inspect the `db.json` file in the root project to learn more.
+-   This project uses [MirageJS](https://miragejs.com/) to mock the backend API.
+You can inspect the `src/lib/mock-server` folder to learn more.

 -   I am yet to learn about unit tests and integrate them into the application once I find enough time.